theZephyr14/polmonk-scraper/PROPERTY_COHORTS_AND_EXCEPTIONS.md

 **Special Cases:**
 - **Valencia water bills:** Use initial date for billing month calculation
-- **Providencia water bills:** Use initial date for billing month calculation
 - **Valencia Ático:** No water bills (electricity only)
 - **Providencia 2º 1ª:** No water bills (electricity only)